rezebrahimi/page/index.markdown

 ---

 <div class="wrapper" style="border-bottom: 1px solid $grey-color-light">
-	<p style="margin-top: -25px">I am a fifth-year Management Information Systems (MIS) doctoral student at the University of Arizona (UA).
+	<p style="margin-top: -25px">I am a PhD candidate in Management Information Systems (MIS) at the University of Arizona (UA).
 I conduct research under the guidance of Regents’ Professor Hsinchun Chen, in the Eller College of Management Artificial Intelligence Lab.
 In 2016, I received a Master of Computer Science degree from Concordia University in Montreal, Canada.
 My master’s thesis leveraged crime data mining to enhance cyberspace safety for juveniles.
 During that time, I also interned with SAP as a data and software engineer, analyzing e-Commerce users’ behavior.</p>
 	<p style="margin-bottom: 5px">My research interest is mainly focused on AI-enabled data analytics and security analytics using a wide range of statistical learning theories, including Transductive Learning, Transfer Learning, Adversarial Learning, and Reinforcement Learning.
 My work has appeared in journals including <span style="font-style: italic">Journal of Management Information Systems (JMIS)</span>, Digital Forensics, Applied Artificial Intelligence, AIS Transactions on Replication Research; at conferences, such as IEEE Security & Privacy and IEEE ISI; and, as a chapter in the book “Data Mining Trends and Applications in Criminal Science and Investigations.”
 My current research on multi-lingual cybersecurity analytics in the dark web is under revision for the third round of review at <span style="font-style: italic">MIS Quarterly (MISQ)</span>.</p>
 </div>